yeshua453/website/docs/tutorials/python-solitaire.md

         """returns list of cards that will be dragged together, starting with the current card""" if self.slot is not None:
             self.draggable_pile = self.slot.pile[self.slot.pile.index(self) :]
-        else:  # slot == None when the cards are dealed and need to be place in slot for the first time self.draggable_pile = [self]
+        else:  # slot == None when the cards are dealt and need to be place in slot for the first time self.draggable_pile = [self]
 ```